acmarza/ocean_data_clusters/README.md

 # Ocean Data Clusters

-A python script that reads in a NetCDF data file and, interactively or based on a config, walks the user through visualizing the data on a map, selecting variables for further analysis, and finding clusters in the data using the k-means method.
+A python script that reads in a NetCDF data file defined in three or four dimensions (x, y, optionally z, plus time) and, interactively or based on a config, walks the user through visualizing the data on a map, selecting variables for further analysis, and finding clusters in the data using the k-means method.

 ## Installation